Sarah Harper: Professional life

 Harper has served as the global advisor on ageing to the international bank HSBC, and is the principal investigator with George Leeson on the Global Ageing Survey, which asked 44,000 people in 24 countries about their attitudes and behaviours towards later life and retirement.

 Harper is a frequent speaker at academic, corporate and public events, many internationally.
 Alongside keynotes at academic conferences, Sarah has spoken at World Economic Forums in China and Australia, presented various TED and TED linked talks, is a regular speaker at Literary and Science Festivals including Hay, Edinburgh, Oxford and Cheltenham.

+In 2023, Harper told the Daily Telegraph that a falling UK birth rate would be "good for… our planet”.
+She said: “I think it’s a good thing that the high-income, high-consuming countries of the world are reducing the number of children that they’re having."